-Being a big time fan of shooting monuments and buildings at evening or night, I also tested the P1 to see if it could stand up to my expectations.
-I went to one of my favourite spots in Delhi, Rashtrapati Bhavan and tried capturing the building when the sky got dark and it was all lit up bright.
-This situations help me figure out if a camera is capable of focusing correct, taking right exposure reading and to check the grain-level.
+Being a big-time fan of shooting monuments and buildings at evening or night, I also tested the P1 to see if it could stand up to my expectations.
+I went to one of my favorite spots in Delhi, Rashtrapati Bhavan and tried capturing the building when the sky got dark and it was all lit up bright.
+These situations help me figure out if a camera is capable of focusing correct, taking right exposure reading and to check the grain-level.

 Is Comio P1 a Photographers’ Smartphone?

-To cut things short, at a price tag of Rs.10,000 the Comio P1 offers you a good camera performance and personally I find it better than some of the under-Rs.10,000 smartphones that I have tested.
-Only thing missing in this smartphone camera is the manual mode, wish they plan to roll it our in some sort of update.
-Nevertheless, in day light the P1 camera performs well and even in low light situations you can capture some amazing captures, as shared above.
+To cut things short, at a price tag of Rs.10,000 the Comio P1 offers you a good camera performance and personally, I find it better than some of the under-Rs.10,000 smartphones that I have tested.
+The only thing missing in this smartphone camera is the manual mode, wish they plan to roll it out in some sort of update.
+Nevertheless, in daylight the P1 camera performs well and even in low light situations, you can capture some amazing captures, as shared above.

 So my final verdict about the Comio P1 as a photographer would be that this is a good buy at Rs.10,000 considering that you capture photos in day light or in bright lighting conditions.
 The phone feels premium and the grip while shooting is also something that I would like highlight here.